dylanpinn/FIT3003/lectures/lecture-01.md

 - Three key aspects of BI/DW systems make them different from other information
   systems:
-  - Thetasksupported
+  - The task supported
-  - Theusers
+  - The users
-  - Thedevelopment processrequired.
+  - The development process required.

 ### The Task - Decision Making